TingBu-forever/PhotonForge-simulation-initial/README.md

       the_component=siepic.component("the_name_of_component")

 ###  Custom Parametric Components
+It is useful to change the internally-used instances by using "update"function in the customized parametric components
 #### the angle setting for path.arc
 the plot are different when the second angle are set to -90 and 270 degree.
 When it is -90: